https://www.deakin.edu.au/__data/assets/image/0011/614666/37645_bachelor-of-health-and-medical-science-honours-hero.jpg

 Entry requirements

-• Bachelor Degree or major in a related discipline with a WAM of at least 65 in all level 3 and level 4 Deakin units (or in final year units for awards from other providers)
+- completion of a bachelor degree or a major in a related discipline, with a Weighted Average Mark (WAM) of at least 65 in all level three or four Deakin units (or in final year units for awards from other providers)

-• Doctor of Medicine (H911) students who do not meet these criteria will require a minimum GAMSAT score of 60 and have successfully completed a minimum of 8 credit points of the Doctor of Medicine.
+- Doctor of Medicine (H911) students who do not meet these criteria will require a minimum GAMSAT score of 60 and have successfully completed a minimum of 8 credit points of the Doctor of Medicine

 Admissions information

-Learn more about this course and others that Deakin offers by visiting VTAC for more information.
-You can also discover how Deakin compares to other universities when it comes to the quality of our teaching and learning by visiting the ComparED website.
+Learn more about Deakin courses and how we compare to other universities when it comes to the quality of our teaching and learning.

 Recognition of prior learning

-Recognition of Prior Learning will not be granted into this course.
+Recognition of prior learning will not be granted into this course.

 Fees and scholarships